Table of Contents

 Diagnostic and therapy of herpes zoster

 Mostly, the diagnosis of herpes zoster is made on the basis of the dermatological picture.
-Very occasionally, pathogen detection with blister secretion and biopsy material is used.
+Rarely, pathogen detection with blister secretion and biopsy material is used.

 Early summer meningoencephalitis (ESME)